ndronos/c-nomorph/Adamson-2011/README.md

 One of the defining traits of punk is the do-it-yourself (DIY) ethic, a rejection of the need to buy products ot use existing systems, and instead to attend to your own needs.
+This attitude clearly suits C programming as well.

 (Adamson, 2011)